 Give to the Parent Fund

 You have the opportunity to support and enhance the experience of all PLNU students, including your own.
-The Parent Fund makes a difference daily in the lives of all undergraduate students by making possible the special features that make the PLNU experience extraordinary, like programming; resources outside the classroom; student, spiritual, and career development; and the University Fund for student scholarships.
+The Parent Fund makes a difference daily in the lives of all undergraduate students by making possible the special features that make the PLNU experience extraordinary, like programming; resources outside the classroom; and student, spiritual, and career development.

 How to Mail Your Student

 To mail your student a letter or package, please include his or her full name (not nickname) and address, including his or her residence hall.
 It’s also a good idea to get a tracking number on any item of value.

 All packages received by mail services are entered into our system.
 Once we have done this, your student will receive an email stating that he or she has a package.
 Package pickup is open Monday through Friday, 11 a.m. to 4 p.m., and Saturday, 11 a.m. to 1 p.m.

 All letters are delivered Monday through Friday to the residence halls and Flex mailboxes.

 The transition into a university setting can be stressful for any student, but for parents of students with disabilities, unique concerns may also be present.
 The Disability Resource Center can help make the transition smoother.